 The right of the individual of access: Your Aritic PinPoint account allows you to export the segments or specific details within a list anytime.

-- On-site Pop-ups, bars and embedded forms can be used to collect personal data of your users and transferred to Aritic PinPoint easily and in compliance with the GDPR.
-The tools are easy to use, in line the GDPR requirements, and are readily available right now in the application itself.
+- On-site pop-ups, bars, and embedded forms can be used to collect personal data of your users and transferred to Aritic PinPoint easily and in compliance with the GDPR.
+The tools are easy to use, in line with the GDPR requirements, and are readily available right now in the application itself.
 Since you design these forms, there are a few things we advise that you consider ensuring they meet the GDPR specifications.

 - For contact sign-ups, choosing the double opt-in is advisable.
 It is not a default setting so, please check the same manually.

 - The unsubscribe option, by default, is a part of all the campaigns that are sent out by Aritic PinPoint.
-Contacts can simply click on these links if they wish to opt-out from the contact database.
-Per the GDPR compliance requirements recipients of any campaigns should be able to opt out whenever they wish easily, and this ability should be easily and efficiently accessible to them.
+Contacts can simply click on these links if they wish to opt-out of the contact database.
+Per the GDPR compliance requirements, recipients of any campaigns should be able to opt-out whenever they wish easily, and this ability should be easily and efficiently accessible to them.
 The footer ensures that all the campaigns are GDPR compliant by default in this regard.

 - Further, other than the unsubscribe link, there is also an option for you to add the preferences link in the footer of the emails that you send from your Aritic PinPoint account.
 Please note that this is not a default option and this needs to be selected while you are designing the campaign, through GDPR compliance settings.

 - It is further advisable that you update the information of your subscribers as frequently as possible in your Aritic PinPoint account.
 Especially if asked to do so by any of your subscribers, you must make the change as soon as possible.
 For this, you can edit the contact detail from their contact custom fields anytime.